Obama's energy, environment picks face Senate grilling this week

-WASHINGTON (Reuters) - President Barack Obama’s picks to lead energy and environmental policy face scrutiny this week as Senate panels try to tease out details of the administration’s agenda, which had been maligned by Republicans and some Democrats during Obama’s first four years.
+WASHINGTON, April 8 (Reuters) - President Barack Obama’s picks to lead U.S. energy and environmental policy face scrutiny this week as Senate panels try to tease out details of the administration’s agenda, which had been maligned by Republicans and some Democrats during Obama’s first four years.

 Both nominees are Massachusetts natives with Washington experience.
 Nuclear physicist Ernest Moniz, Obama’s nominee for energy secretary, will appear before the Senate Committee on Energy and Natural Resources on Tuesday.